What is a Graphics Processor Unit (GPU) Cluster and why was it developed?

 What hardware and system configurations are available?

-- 270 commodity GPU’s are available through SUrge (NVIDIA GeForce GTX 750 Ti’s)
+Over 270 commodity GPU’s are available through SUrge in diverse configurations.
+GPU models include:

 - Both Linux and Windows operating systems are supported

 - Nodes can range from 1 to 16 GPUs and from 1 to 32 cores

 - The appropriate CPU to GPU ratio is dependent on your specific application

 - GPU’s have from 2 – 12 GB of memory depending on the model